Semen: Euphemisms

-Slang terms for semen include cum, jism (also shortened to jizz), spunk (primarily British English), spooge and/or splooge, load, nut, seed, and love juice.
-The term cum can also refer to an orgasm (when used as a verb rather than as a noun), while load is derived from the phrase blowing a load, referring to an ejaculation.
+Slang terms for semen include cum, jism (also shortened to jizz), spunk (primarily British English), spooge, splooge, load, nut, seed, and love juice.
+The term cum can also refer to an orgasm (when used as a verb rather than as a noun).
 The term nut originally referred to a testicle, but can be used to refer to both semen and ejaculation.